 Alternatively, create lead magnets like Amy Porterfield, and use a compelling CTA to get people to sign up to your email list.

 Combining email marketing with social media actions is a powerhouse for lead generation, nurturing, conversion, and growing your email lists.

 What Tools Do I Need to Create an Email List

 For any business, building and maintaining an active and engaged customer email list is a worthwhile investment.

 The only question is, how exactly do you build one?
-Here’s a list of email list-building tools to help you get started.
+Here’s a short list of list building tools we recommend:

 - Campaign Monitor: Manages your email campaign and customer journey.

 - SumoMe: Offers simple subscription opportunities like header bars, pop-ups, and slide-ins.
 The tool integrates with Campaign Monitor to send emails you capture directly to your chosen mailing list.

 - OptinMonster: Adds a variety of subscription opportunities to your website or specific visitors like those coming from social media platforms.

 - CRM tool: Integrating your customer relationship management (CRM) tool with your email marketing tool ensures you automatically pull new prospects, leads, and customers into your email lists.